aashishah/mentor-connect/README.md

-# Mentor-Connect (INSERT DEPLOYMENT LINK)
+# CounselConnect (INSERT DEPLOYMENT LINK)

 ## ChatConnectCreate Team

 ### Demo Video (INSERT YOUTUBE LINK)

 ### Purpose and Functionality
-Mentor-Connect is a web-app that aims to match mentors with students, where students have the option of choosing to match anonymously or based on a set of parameters.
+CounselConnect is a web-app that aims to match mentors with students, where students have the option of choosing to match anonymously or based on a set of parameters.

 #### Features
 - Chat system